gene-git/wg_tool/README.rst

 it's clients.
 Clients, in turn, request such access using the *internet_wanted* flag.

+Similarly, peers may request access to one or more networks by setting *nets_wanted*.

-Based on all that information, *wg-tool* can generates the appropriate *AllowedIPs* for every peer.
+Based on all that information, *wg-tool* generates the appropriate *AllowedIPs* in the wireguard configs.

 Peer to Peer
 ------------